dOpensource/dsiprouter/README.md

 - **Hosted PBX services:** Proxy SIP Endpoint requests to a multi-tenant PBX such as FusionPBX or single-tenant such as FreePBX.
 We have an integration with FusionPBX that make this really easy and scalable!

-**Follow us at #dopensource on Twitter to get the latest updates on dSIPRouter**
+**Follow us at #dsiprouter on Twitter to get the latest updates on dSIPRouter**

 ### Supported Platforms:

 We have to limit our offiical support to Debian Stretch with Kamailio 5.1 because we just implemented a new framework for supporting multiple operating systems and different versions of Kamailio and RTPProxy.
 But, we only had time to really test Debian Stretch.
-Please contribute to the install process by committing code to the project or purchasing support so that we can provide more officially supported platform variations.
+Please contribute to the install process by committing code to the project or [purchasing support](https://dopensource.com/shop) so that we can provide more officially supported platform variations and to add additional features to make Kamailio and RTPProxy much easier to learn and use.

 #### OS Support